 40% of all students live on campus

-There might not be a better location for a college – three miles from Boston but set off in a beautiful residential setting surrounded by mansions and tall trees.
-Brookline was recently named the top suburb in the United States, and Newbury sits exactly where Brookline meets Boston, six blocks from the town line and a T stop that sends you downtown in just a few minutes.
-Brookline is home to great restaurants and shopping, and, of course, Boston is the top college town in the U.S. Newbury’s undergraduates are here with hundreds of thousands of other students, but they experience their collegiate journey in a small, welcoming, and well-connected community.
+There might not be a better location for a college—three miles from Boston, but set off in a beautiful residential setting surrounded by mansions and tall trees.
+Newbury sits exactly where Boston meets Brookline, which was recently named the top suburb in the United States.
+The school sits six blocks from the town line and a T stop that sends passengers to the middle of the city in just a few minutes.
+Newbury’s undergraduates are in touch with hundreds of thousands of other students in Boston, which is the top college town in the U.S., but they experience their collegiate journey in a small, welcoming, and well-connected community.

 |First-Year Seminars and Experiences||x|

 59% of students began in Fall 2014 and returned in Fall 2015 (full time, first time freshmen)